mozilla/mentat/docs/worked-examples.md

 WHERE url = 'https://www.facebook.com';
 ```

-Next time you open your history, you'll see the login page title, even if you had a logged-in `facebook.com` session open in another tab.
+Next time you open your history, _you'll see the login page title, even if you had a logged-in `facebook.com` session open in another tab_.
 There's no way to differentiate between the containers' views.

 The correct data model for history is: